 Newmark Zimmer’s Kansas City market reports provide a comprehensive overview of current real estate conditions by sector and submarket.

 The region’s labor market remained historically strong amid shifting macroeconomic conditions.
-November’s 3.0% unemployment rate was significantly lower than the 4.1% 10-year historical average.
+February’s 3.2% unemployment rate was significantly lower than the 4.0% 10-year historical average.

-Year-over-year, job gains have been most pronounced in the financial activities and government industries while job losses have been most pronounced in the information and manufacturing sectors.
+Year over year, job gains have been most pronounced in the Education & Health and Government industries, while job losses have been most pronounced in the Information and Business & Professional sectors.

 Industrial firms are continuing to adjust labor needs.
-Locally, all three industrial sectors experienced retraction during the past year.
-Construction registered negative 0.3%, trade/transportation/utilities registered negative 0.3% and manufacturing registered negative 1.3%.
+Locally, two out of the three industrial sectors, experienced growth during the past year.
+Manufacturing registered 1.5%, Trade/Transportation/Utilities registered 0.1% and Construction registered negative 0.5%.

-The 9.1-million-SF construction pipeline decreased as 1.5 million SF delivered to the market during the quarter.
-As delivered speculative inventory becomes leased, the next construction cycle will offer very few alternatives, leading to a tightening of vacancy.
-Vacancy increased 50 basis points to 5.4% during the quarter as unleased space across four buildings delivered to the market.
-The increase in vacancy is not due to a weakness in leasing fundamentals, as seen in other markets.
+The construction pipeline increased to 9.7 million SF as 222,090 SF delivered to the market during the quarter, while 854,310 SF of new product started construction.
+As this recently-completed inventory leases, the next construction cycle will offer very few alternatives, leading to a tightening of vacancy.
+Vacancy increased 10 basis points to 5.5% during the quarter.

 Download PDF

 The region’s labor market remained historically strong amid shifting macroeconomic conditions.
-November’s 3.0% unemployment rate was significantly lower than the 4.1% 10-year historical average.
+February’s 3.2% unemployment rate was significantly lower than the 4.0% 10-year historical average.

-Year-over-year, job gains have been most pronounced in the financial activities and government industries while job losses have been most pronounced in the information and manufacturing sectors.
+Year over year, job gains have been most pronounced in the Education & Health and Government industries, while job losses have been most pronounced in the Information and Business & Professional sectors.

-Technology firms are continuing to adjust labor needs.
+Professional business and technology firms are continuing to adjust labor needs.
 Locally, two out of three office-occupying sectors experienced employment retraction compared with the prior 12 months.
-The financial activities sector led all office-occupying sectors, displaying an increase of 4.0%.
+The Financial Activities sector led all office-occupying sectors, displaying an increase of 0.8%.

 Download PDF